KDD2021-submission/KDD2021/README.md

 user_id \t item_id

 In ATM-GCN folder, run the command for pre-training
-python run.py -dataset movielens -score_func transe -opn sub -gamma 9 -hid_drop 0.1 -init_dim 60
+python run.py -data movielens -score_func transe -opn sub -gamma 9 -hid_drop 0.1 -init_dim 60
 The learned node embeddings will be in the 'checkpoints' folder.

 Then in CF folder, run the following code for recommendation